onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 soon eight I'm fed up with doing housework I hate doing housework

-tape script 5.3 five point three one I enjoy working in Paris too we're hoping to go to Italy for our holidays three she wants to leave work early tonight
+tapescript 5.3 five point three one I enjoy working in Paris too we're hoping to go to Italy for our holidays three she wants to leave work early tonight